-Revision C, July 2019 for Software Version 3.6.
+Revision D, October 2021 for Software Version 4.0.

-New controls are described first and denoted by an asterisk () before their names & descriptions.
+New controls are described first and denoted by an asterisk (\) before their names & descriptions.

 Hello, and thanks for your interest in Omnia.11 G-Force!

-The Omnia.11 G-Force option is the result of several years of intense Research and Development by Frank Foti and Cornelius Gould with the help of Team Omnia including Mark Manolio, Rob Dye and Frank Foti's boss, his pet cat, Silvio Dante - who provided the funding for the project.
+The Omnia.11 G-Force dynamics engine is the result of several years of intense and continued Research and Development by Frank Foti and Cornelius Gould with the help of Team Omnia including Mark Manolio, Rob Dye and Frank Foti's boss, his pet cat, Silvio Dante - who provided the funding for the project and the name for the newest clipper released in version 4.0!